Azure/azure-rest-api-specs/documentation/swagger-extensions.md

 * [x-ms-discriminator-value](#x-ms-discriminator-value) - maps discriminator value on the wire with the definition name.
 * [x-ms-client-flatten](#x-ms-client-flatten) - flattens client model property or parameter.
 * [x-ms-parameterized-host](#x-ms-parameterized-host) - replaces the Swagger host with a host template that can be replaced with variable parameters.
+* [x-ms-mutability](#x-ms-mutability) - - provides insight to Autorest on how to generate code.
+It doesn't alter the modeling of what is actually sent on the wire.

 ## Microsoft Azure Extensions
 * [x-ms-odata](#x-ms-odata) - indicates the operation includes one or more [OData](http://www.odata.org/) query parameters.